elastisys/kube-insight-manifests/README.md

 a comprehensive observability solution to help administrators track overall cluster and micro-service health, and to better understand system dynamics.

+This repository contains the Kubernetes manifests necessary to deploy the `kube-insight` stack.
+As such, it merely references included docker images.
+The actual code of the software components of the stack are kept in separate repos.

 `kube-insight` is intended to provide the following key functionalities:

-- *topology-awareness*: determines a service dependency graph by detecting the communication flow between containers.
+- *topology-awareness*: automatically discover the service dependency graph by detecting the communication flow between containers.
-- *metrics collection*: collects container metrics for all deployed services.
+- *metrics collection*: collect container metrics for all deployed services.
-- *log collection*: collects container logs for troubleshooting
+- *log collection*: collect container logs for troubleshooting
-- *event collection*: collects Kubernetes events to form a system change history to, for example, be able to determine what changes introduced a performance degradation.
+- *event collection*: collect Kubernetes events to form a system change history to, for example, be able to determine what changes introduced a performance degradation.
-- *visualization*: provides a single UI for visualizing the system state in a topology-centric manner, allowing drill-down to watch details (metrics, logs, events) pertaining to a certain deployment/pod/container.
+- *visualization*: provide a single UI for visualizing the system state in a topology-centric manner, allowing drill-down to watch details (metrics, logs, events) pertaining to a certain deployment/pod/container.
 - time-travel: by continusously saving state (topology, metrics, logs, events)